ValentynNagay/colorfulLines/README.md

+## Description
-This is a test task to enroll in a JS course in a company.
+This is an implementation of a test task to enroll in a basic JS course.